isomerpages/moe-sls/_student-user-guide/Assess/(1) View Completed Assignments.md

 <h2 id="-access-assignments-from-past-class-groups-"><strong>Access Assignments from Past Class Groups</strong></h2>
 <hr>
 <p>You can also view Assignments for Past <strong>Class Groups</strong> (insert hyperlink to Access Class Groups) under the <strong>Past</strong> tab.</p>
-<p>Did you know?: If you have past Class Groups from multiple years, you can use the dropdown list to navigate through the years</p>
+<p><u>Did you know?</u>: If you have past Class Groups from multiple years, you can use the dropdown list to navigate through the years</p>